What are the sounds of dinosaurs?

 One of the segments that make up the base of Ankylosaurus’ larynx was quite large compared to those of other animals, said Dr. Yoshida, indicating that this dinosaur could open its airways wide to make loud calls that could be heard far away.
 He added that the other part of the larynx, a relatively long pair of bones, could allow the trachea to change shape to modulate sounds.
 Perhaps this allowed ankylosaurs To pronounce in a manner similar to birdsthe researchers reported recently in the journal Communications Biology.

 Dr. Arbour said that people might assume that sounding like birds means these dinosaurs chirped like meadowsweet.
-Maybe that’s not true, but “they probably had a wider range of vocalizations, and then we might credit the ankylosaurs for otherwise,” she says.
+Maybe that’s not true, but “they probably had a wider range of vocalizations than we would give credit to Ankylosaurus otherwise,” she said.

 “There are still chances that they made chirping and cooing sounds,” said Dr. Yoshida.
 But he cautioned that it is too early to understand the specific sounds that dinosaurs may have made.
 Even one species of bird makes a wide range of sounds, he said, and there are other organs at play, from the mouth and nose to perhaps the syrinx tube.